tnaires/rescue_landing/README.md

 How to play
 -----------

-Arrow up - boost lander
+- Arrow up: boost lander
-Arrow left - shift lander to the left
+- Arrow left: shift lander to the left
-Arrow right - shift lander to the right
+- Arrow right: shift lander to the right
-Space - reset
+- Space: reset

 **Note**: this document is a work in progress.